cdl-geneseo/geneseo-dictionary/S/Shakti.md

 # Shakti

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shakti

 Created by  Unknown User (lav4), last modified on Dec 01, 2008

 noun: ACE organization which focuses on the South Asian culture